Caracal-IT/traveler/docs/tools/keycloak-getting-started.md

 # Getting Started with Keycloak (Local Development)

-This guide explains how to run Keycloak locally using this project's Docker setup and perform minimal admin steps for testing.
+This guide explains how to run Keycloak locally using this project's Docker setup.
+Keycloak is auto-provisioned on startup with a realm, client, and users so you don't have to click around.

 ## Prerequisites
 - Docker and Docker Compose installed